Table of Contents Show

 Ocean acidification also has its roots in the carbon pollution in the water bodies, when untreated wastes with carbon content at the end of various industrial processes are discharged into rivers.

-Another of the major causes of climate change is deforestation.
+Another of the major causes is deforestation.
 Trees play a vital role in taking in carbon dioxide, but they are being cut tremendously.
 Forest cover is fundamental to maintaining balance in the ecosystem.

 Deforestation has many underlying causes, the primary ones being for industrial purposes.
 They are: